 Study materials for these four tests can be found in the Alabama Commercial Driver License Manual.
 This manual can be secured from any local driver license office or any CDL office.
 In preparation for the four tests noted above, the prospective driver should study sections 1-5 and section 10 in the CDL manual.
 There is a fee for taking the written tests.
 There is no fee for performance testing by ALSDE Examiners.
 Upon passing these written tests, the prospective driver will be issued a CLP.
-The prospective driver must bring their CLP to the ALSDE New School Bus Driver Certification Class, along with their other Driver's License.
+The prospective driver must bring their CLP to the ALSDE New School Bus Driver Certification Class, along with their Base Driver's License.
+Entry Level Driver Training must be completed for the appropriate cdl class, passenger endorsement, & school bus endorsement (theory, btw-range & public road).